 3. Staying Alone in Goa

-What if you Volunteer in a hostel, sounds cool?
+What if you would get a chance to Volunteer in Goa.

-This would be a very excellent decision for solo travelers.
-After all, traveling alone does not mean that you just remain to yourself and don’t talk with anybody around.
-In fact, this would be the option where you can even take people out to see the city around.
+Going to Goa alone does not mean that you remain to yourself and do not talk with anybody around.
+That would be the option to take people out to see the city.

 Sometimes even if you are not willing to go around on the bus.
-If any of the hostel’s people have rented a scooter then they also can drop you around.
+If hostel people rent a scooter, they can also drop you around.
 Quick and Easy.

-From Interacting with the people to sharing unheard stories that’s where the thrill resides in solo traveling.
+From Interacting with the people to sharing unheard stories, the thrill resides in the Solo trip to Goa.

-This is something you need to make an effort to find from your end.
 You have to message & mail the hostels, actually a bunch of hostels.
-Then you will receive a few replies and only a handful of them have an opportunity and you choose amongst the one.
-That’s how it goes.
-The tasks and responsibilities will be assigned to you, just give your best and have fun.
+Then you will receive a few replies, and only a handful of them have an opportunity, and you choose amongst the ones how it goes.
+The tasks and responsibilities assigned to the volunteer in advance; give your best and have fun.

 4. Food Options in Goa

-How is it like to eat the same thing that you can actually find in your home city?
+What is it like to eat the same thing you can find in your home city?

-Trying the local homemade food would definitely bring excitement.
-In Goa, you can easily find the local restaurants that will offer mouth-watering dishes.
+Trying the local homemade food would bring excitement.
+In Goa, you can easily find local restaurants that will offer mouth-watering dishes.

-Now here’s the thing, You cannot take the food lightly and get up over budget.
-Just remember that this article has been focusing on one long month and you don’t want to come back home in a week right!
+Now here is the point, You cannot take the food lightly.
+Remember that this article focuses on one long month, and you do not want to return home in a week.

-In the end, I just wanted to conclude that traveling solo in any part of the city requires a different kind of approach to see around.
-After all, it’s the experience that matters the most.
+In the end, I just wanted to conclude that a Solo trip to Goa or any part of the city requires a different approach to seeing around.
+After all, it is the experience that matters the most.

-Until then happy traveling & see you on the roads.
+Until then, happy traveling & seeing you on the roads.